neelsmith/greek213/docs/review/principalparts/index.md

 ---
-title: "Finite verbs"
+title: "Principal parts of verbs"
 parent: "Summary review of Greek 101-102"
 layout: page
-nav_order: 1
+nav_order: 2
 has_children: true
 ---

-## Finite verbs
+## Principal parts of verbs

-*Finite verb forms* have five properties:

-1. tense
-1. voice
-1. mood
-1. person
-1. number

 The *tenses* of finite verbs can be grouped in four *systems* that express the aspect and time of an action: